 For example, if you’re up in the mountains, a large black shadow from one mountain may be covering half of your scene, causing it to look almost black, while the rest of your photo is too bright.
 In the example below, the left-hand side is black from the shadows so I had to darken up the entire rest of the image to make sure that the colors of the rocks stood out on the right-hand side rather than looking almost white.

 So, when is the best time to shoot?
 If it’s overcast, you’re good to go most of the day!
-When the sky is overcast, it acts like a big lightbox and provides a nice even lighting on everything.
+When the sky is overcast, it acts like a big lightbox and provides nice even lighting on everything.
 If it’s a sunny day, shoot when the sun is low in the sky, this would be the first hour or so after sunrise and before sunset.

 I usually scout out my favorite locations and try to return to those places, or stick around until sunset.

 If you are taking photos of locals, or your friends having an adventure such as hiking or mountain biking, The Rule of Thirds is a powerful technique to keep in mind when composing your image.
+This is a standard technique to keep in mind for travel photography for beginners.

-In the Rule of Thirds, you should place your subject, or points of interest in your photo, near one of the points circled in the diagram.
+In the Rule of Thirds, you should place your subject, or points of interest in your photo, near one of the points, circled in the diagram.
 It shows the photo space broken into thirds, and circles the points where these thirds intersect.
 Rather than having your subject directly in the middle of your image, try to think about positioning off-center.

 Rule of Thirds: Portraits